marshallku/base-sequence-compression/README.md

 - **Compression and Decompression**: Compress DNA sequences into a binary format and decompress them back to their original form.
 - **Error Handling**: Handles invalid DNA sequences by panicking, ensuring data integrity.
 - **Compression Rate Calculation**: Calculate the compression rate to evaluate the efficiency of the compression.
+- **FASTA File Compression**: Compress and decompress FASTA files containing multiple DNA sequences.
+- **WASM Support**: The library can be compiled to WebAssembly for use in web applications.

 ## Usage